-Limit of delegation Delegation \$5,000,000 Power to declare a contract is required to be entered into due to an emergency and to award, enter into and sign such contracts up to a value of \$5,000,000. \$2,000,000 Power to make expenditure for the purchase of compulsory insurance such as public liability and professional indemnity.
+Limit of delegation Delegation \$5,000,000 Power to declare a contract is required to be entered into due to an emergency and to award, enter into and sign such contracts up to a value of \$5,000,000. \$2,000,000 Power to make expenditure for the purchase of compulsory insurance such as public liability, professional indemnity and asset insurance.

-Limit of delegation Delegation \$2,000,000 Power to make expenditure under a contract already entered into, is expenditure which Council is, by or under legislation, required to make, such as WorkCover and fire services property levy.
+Limit of delegation Delegation Unlimited Power to make expenditure under a contract already entered into or is expenditure which Council is, by or under legislation, required to make, such as WorkCover and fire services property levy.